ters52/javascript/react/README.md

 ## Ordering

-  - Ordering for functional components:
+  - Ordering for functional components (not strict, just a template, feel free to use order you need in your situation):

   1. props spreading
   1. initiate dispatch